-During your Danube cruise, the A-ROSA SILVA will dock near Bucharest.
+During your Danube cruise, the A-ROSA RIVA, the A-ROSA MIA and the A-ROSA FLORA will dock near Bucharest.
 Join us on one of our excursions, and explore the Romanian capital with a guide – or by yourself.
 Marvel at the city’s imposing palaces, its university square and its enormous triumphal arch.

 Bucharest – Romania’s capital and home to around two million people – is a city of fascinating contrasts.

 Beautiful boyar houses compete with sober concrete walls and dazzling glass facades.
 Straight avenues morph into winding streets.
 Cottages with gardens and crumbling neoclassical facades hold their own against 1930s-style residential complexes, socialist tower blocks and buildings in the Stalinist wedding-cake-style.
 Neon signs fight for space with long-established millinery and food shops.
 And there is nowhere else in the country where the gap between rich and poor is so evident.

 From Engelhartszell (Passau) to Bratislava, Mohács, Belgrade, Cruising Day, Rousse, Cernavoda, Constanta, Oltenita (Bucharest), Giurgiu (Bucharest), Cruising Day, Turnu Severin, Novi Sad, Mohács, Budapest, Vienna and Cruising Day to Engelhartszell (Passau).